fengbitmart/bitmart-official-api-docs/rest/authenticated/post_order.md

 headers = {"X-BM-TIMESTAMP": ***, "X-BM-AUTHORIZATION": "***", "Content-Type": "application/json"}

-// notice: the price and amount should be formatted as *.******, not scientific notation data = {"symbol": "BMX_ETH", "amount": 1,"price": 1,"side": "buy"}
+// notice: the price and amount should be formatted as *.******, not scientific notation
+// amount = format(amount, ".10f")
+// price = format(price, ".10f")
+data = {"symbol": "BMX_ETH", "amount": 1,"price": 1,"side": "buy"}

 // notice: the parameters should be sorted in alphabetical order sorted_data = sorted(data.items(), key=lambda d: d[0], reverse=False)
 message = str(urlencode(sorted_data))
 signed_message = hmac.new(secret, message, hashlib.sha256).hexdigest()

+// if you are using python 3, it will be a little different to sign the message
+// you can use:
+// signed_message = hmac.new(bytes(secret, "utf-8"), bytes(message, "utf-8"), hashlib.sha256).hexdigest()

 // add signed_message to the headers
 headers["X-BM-SIGNATURE"] = signed_message